-Rebuilding Some Basics of Bethlehem: The Centrality of the Glory of God
+Rebuilding the Basics: The Centrality of God’s Glory

 We use the term “glory of God” so often that it tends to lose its biblical force.
 But the sun is no less blazing, and no less beneficial, because people ignore it.

 Yet God does not like to be ignored.
 “Mark this, then, you who forget God, lest I tear you apart, and there be none to deliver!”
 (Psalms 50:22).
 So let’s focus again on the glory of God.
 What is it?
 How important is it?